UoB-COMSM0166/2025-group-27/README.md

 | **Tong Yu**       | Designed the game’s visual art and front-end UI, ensuring that animation and design were well integrated with gameplay.
 Contributed to the storyline development and played a key role in optimizing the project report.
 Also participated in video creation. | 1      |
 | **Feihang Yan**   | Developed the pet system, including its behavior modeling, interaction logic, and state management.
 Contributed creatively to pet design and participated in video creation.
 Also assisted with debugging and optimization. | 1      |
 | **Xianhang Peng** | Focused on front-end development, including UI elements like the main menu and score display.
 Played a key role in map design and optimizing the game’s interaction logic.
 Contributed to video creation and participated in creative brainstorming. | 1      |

-以下待删除：

-## Project Report

-### Introduction

-- 5% ~250 words
-- Describe your game, what is based on, what makes it novel?

-### Requirements

-- 15% ~750 words
-- Use case diagrams, user stories.
-Early stages design.
-Ideation process.
-How did you decide as a team what to develop?

-### Design

-- 15% ~750 words
-- System architecture.
-Class diagrams, behavioural diagrams.

-### Implementation

-- 15% ~750 words

-- Describe implementation of your game, in particular highlighting the three areas of challenge in developing your game.

-### Evaluation

-- 15% ~750 words

-- One qualitative evaluation (your choice)

-- One quantitative evaluation (of your choice)

-- Description of how code was tested.

-### Process

-- 15% ~750 words

-- Teamwork.
-How did you work together, what tools did you use.
-Did you have team roles?
-Reflection on how you worked together.

-### Conclusion

-- 10% ~500 words

-- Reflect on project as a whole.
-Lessons learned.
-Reflect on challenges.
-Future work.

-### Contribution Statement

-- Provide a table of everyone's contribution, which may be used to weight individual grades.
-We expect that the contribution will be split evenly across team-members in most cases.
-Let us know as soon as possible if there are any issues with teamwork as soon as they are apparent.

-### Additional Marks

-You can delete this section in your own repo, it's just here for information. in addition to the marks above, we will be marking you on the following two points:

-- **Quality** of report writing, presentation, use of figures and visual material (5%)
-  - Please write in a clear concise manner suitable for an interested layperson.
-Write as if this repo was publicly available.

-- **Documentation** of code (5%)

-  - Is your repo clearly organised?
-  - Is code well commented throughout?